18F/api-standards/README.md

 ## Mandatory Items

-These are mandatory for existing and new APIs.
+These are mandatory for existing and new Public APIs.

 ### 1. Always Use HTTPS
 All APIs should require and use [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure) (using TLS/SSL).
 APIs should not allow HTTP connections.